nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 Refer to the [Stage Constructors](#stage-constructors) section for more details.

-Since the purpose of this stage is specifically tied to pre-processing text data for an NLP pipeline, when we register the stage, we will explicitly limit the stage to NLP pipelines:
+Since the purpose of this stage is specifically tied to pre-processing text data for an NLP pipeline, when we register the stage, we will explicitly limit the stage to NLP pipelines.
+In addition to this since the pipeline our stage is operating in is a GPU pipeline, we will not be utilizing the `GpuAndCpuMixin` mixin from the previous example.:
 ```python
 @register_stage("recipient-features", modes=[PipelineModes.NLP])
 class RecipientFeaturesStage(PassThruTypeMixin, SinglePortStage):